Recurrent Memory Transformer: Recurrent Memory Transformer

 Both memory and recurrence in the RMT are based only on global memory tokens.
 It allows to keep the backbone Transformer unchanged and make RMT memory augmentation compatible with any model from the Transformer family.
 Memory tokens operate only on the input and output of the model.
 In this study we implement RMT on top of the original Transformer-XL code.
 Both architectures are shown in~\cref{RMT_full}.

 Recurrence in the RMT is different compared to the Transformer-XL because the former stores only $m$ memory vectors per segment.
 On the other hand, the Transformer-XL stores $m \times N$ vectors per segment.
 Also, in the RMT model memory representations from the previous segment are processed by Transformer layers together with the current segment tokens.
 This makes memory part of RMT effectively deeper in a number of applied Transformer layers $\tau \times N$.
 Additionally, we allow all memory tokens in the read/write block to access all other tokens in the same block.
-The causal attention mask is applied only to tokens of the input sequence.
-The RMT attention mask is shown in \cref{fig:mem_operations} (d).
+The causal attention mask is applied only to tokens of the input sequence (\cref{fig:mem_operations}(d)).

 We train the RMT with Backpropagation Through Time (BPTT).
 During backward pass, unlike in Transformer-XL, memory gradients are not stopped between segments.
 The number of previous segments to backpropagate is a hyperparameter of a training procedure.
 We vary BPTT unroll in our experiments from 0 to 4 previous segments.
 Increasing this parameter is computationally expensive and requires a lot of GPU RAM.
-However, such techniques as gradient checkpointing could be used to alleviate this problem.
+However, techniques such as gradient checkpointing could be used to alleviate this problem.